boerremk/Fibaro/Code snippets/README.md

 # Code snippets
-Here you find some code snippets, that can be used in scenes and virtual devices in Homecenter2
+Here you find some code snippets that can be used in scenes and virtual devices in Homecenter2

 - Check script instance count in memory
 ```